Smartphones with indoor maps set to revolutionise retailing

 There’s no reason retailers can’t use the same sort of tech and better to have things their own way though, with loads of great things that can be done with smartphones and mapping to help revolutionise your shopping experience.
 Better yet, HERE is right at the heart of it.

-Shopping online may currently be the easiest way to get what you want for the festive season and beyond, but physical retail is far from dead, especially if more shopping centres and shops start to use the tech at their disposal.
-And your smartphone has the potential to revolutionise things, with indoor mapping technology leading the way.
+Shopping online may currently be the easiest way to get what you want for the festive season and beyond, but physical retail is far from dead, especially if more shopping centers and shops start to use the tech at their disposal.
+And your smartphone has the potential to revolutionize things, with indoor mapping technology leading the way.

 And although the technology may not yet be mainstream, HERE already has a big advantage, having mapped a vast number of buildings.
 Leigh explained:

 “With everyone carrying a smartphone, the same revolution can happen in retail [the trend towards online sales], though this time it will be shop planners and merchandise managers who can benefit.
 In the course of mapping 90,000 buildings and over 10,500 venues in 75 countries, we’ve become more certain about it.
 The map is no longer static; no longer made of paper.”

 It wouldn’t be the first time we’ve seen indoor maps used to great effect, and HERE doesn’t even need to use GPS to help you find yourself.
 Instead, the owners of shopping malls could install Wi-Fi base stations around the buildings, with your smartphone using them to triangulate your position.
 And because your phone hooks up to Wi-Fi, it means retailers can keep tabs on who’s going where, and even keep an eye on queues!